-The School of Arts was nominally founded in 2008, but is underpinned by further fifteen years of experience of the Famul Stuart School of Applied Arts in Ljubljana, which offered two- and three-year programmes in digital media, interior design, restoration, sculpture and ceramics.
-After joining the university, we have continued to pursue the development and expansion of innovative ways of imparting knowledge and skills through practical examples and contextualised projects.
-In 2016 the school received the nominal title Academy in Slovenia, the first since 1945.
+The School of Arts has a 30-year tradition, forming part of the University of Nova Gorica since 2009.
+It was founded from the groundwork of the Famul Stuart School of Applied Arts, which started in 1994 in Ljubljana with two- and three-year education programmes (in digital media, interior design, restoration, sculpture and ceramics).
+In 2016 the school received the nominal title of an art Academy in Slovenia, the first institution to have received this title since 1945.